 To maximize the chances of securing the number of work hours needed to earn the amount listed in an aid award, work-study students should apply for jobs before the third week of classes

-, as they have first preference for jobs during that time.
-Beginning approximately the third week of classes, all students will be eligible to apply for any jobs that remain open at that point.
-(Jobs that open later in the semester will, similarly, be advertised first to work-study students and then to all students.)
+, as they have first preference for jobs primarily during that time.
+Beginning approximately the third week of classes, jobs that have been advertised but remain open may potentially be made available to all students on campus.
+(Most jobs that open later in the semester will, similarly, be advertised first to work-study students and then to all students.)
 Although we cannot guarantee employment, interested students are almost always able to find job opportunities on campus during their time at Colgate, assuming they apply early and are flexible about where and when they're willing to work.

 from a student's university term bill when calculating the family's payment at the beginning of a semester.
 However, students who have a work-study award greater than the amount of their allowance for books, travel, and personal expenses may need to contribute the difference